kartonfarkas/api_docs/README.md

 # Emarsys Suite Developer Documentation
-See our site at https://dev.emarsys.com/.
+Our developer site is available at: https://dev.emarsys.com/